Do you dream of being successfully admitted to college?

 7. Follow Up on the Letters of Recommendation

-We cannot expect our teachers to remember everything all the time, so it’s wise to remind them about the letter after a while.
+You cannot expect your teachers to remember everything all the time, so it’s wise to remind them about the letter after a while.
 Once the person has agreed to help, you can tell them that you’ll send them all the details in a couple of weeks.

-Don’t forget to include the necessary information we mentioned previously.
-Apart from the personal information you’ve gathered, your teachers will appreciate if you include instructions and samples of recommendation letters, especially if that person has never written one before.
+Don’t forget to include the necessary information we’ve mentioned.
+Apart from the personal information, your teachers will appreciate if you include instructions and samples of recommendation letters, especially if that person has never written one before.

 Consider sending them links to the following helpful resources: